-A low-to-high transition on the $\overline{\text{CS}}$ pin will terminate the read operation and tri-state the output pin (SO).
+A low-to-high transition on the \overline{CS} pin will terminate the read operation and tri-state the output pin (SO).
 The maximum SCK frequency allowable for the Continuous Array Read is defined by the f{CAR3} specification.
-The Continuous Array Read bypasses the data buffer and leaves the contents of the Buffer unchanged.
+The Continuous Array Read bypasses both data buffers and leaves the contents of the buffers unchanged.

-5.5 Main Memory Page Read
+5.6 Main Memory Page Read

-A Main Memory Page Read allows the user to read data directly from any one of the 1,024 pages in the main memory, bypassing the data buffer and leaving the contents of the Buffer unchanged.
-To start a Main Memory Page Read using the optional DataFlash-L page size (264 bytes), the \overline{CS} pin must first be asserted then an opcode of D2h must be clocked into the device followed by three address bytes (which comprise the 24-bit page and byte address sequence) and four dummy bytes.
-The first 10 bits (PA9 - PA0) of the 19-bit address sequence specify which page of the main memory array to read, and the last nine bits (BA8 - BA0) of the 19-bit address sequence specify the starting byte address within the page.
-To perform a Main Memory Page Read with the default page size (256 bytes), the opcode D2h must be clocked into the device followed by three address bytes (A17 - A0) and four dummy bytes.
-The first 10 bits (A17 - A8) of the
+A Main Memory Page Read allows the reading of data directly from a single page in the main memory, bypassing both of the data buffers and leaving the contents of the buffers unchanged.
+To start a page read using the optional DataFlash-L page size (528 bytes), an opcode of D2h must be clocked into the device followed by three address bytes (which comprise the 22-bit page and byte address sequence) and four dummy bytes.
+The first 12 bits

-18-bit address sequence specify which page of the main memory array to read, and the last eight bits (A7 - A0) of the 18-bit address sequence specify the starting byte address within that page.
+(PA11 - PA0) of the 22-bit address sequence specify the page in main memory to be read and the last 10 bits (BA9 - BA0) of the 22-bit address sequence specify the starting byte address within that page.
+To start a page read using the default page size (512 bytes), the opcode D2h must be clocked into the device followed by three address bytes and four dummy bytes.
+The first 12 bits (A20 - A9) of the 21-bit address sequence specify which page of the main memory array to read, and the last nine bits (A8 - A0) of the 21-bit address sequence specify the starting byte address within that page.
 The dummy bytes that follow the address bytes are sent to initialize the read operation.
-Following the dummy bytes, the additional pulses on SCK result in data being output on the SO (Serial Output) pin.
+Following the dummy bytes, the additional pulses on SCK result in data being output on the SO (serial output) pin.

-The CS pin must remain low during the loading of the opcode, the address bytes, the dummy bytes, and the reading of data.
+The \overline{CS} pin must remain low during the loading of the opcode, the address bytes, the dummy bytes, and the reading of data.
 Unlike the Continuous Array Read command, when the end of a page in main memory is reached, the device will continue reading back at the beginning of the same page rather than the beginning of the next page.

-A low-to-high transition on the $\overline{\text{CS}}$ pin will terminate the read operation and tri-state the output pin (SO).
+A low-to-high transition on the \overline{CS} pin will terminate the read operation and tri-state the output pin (SO).
 The maximum SCK frequency allowable for the Main Memory Page Read is defined by the f{SCK} specification.
-The Main Memory Page Read bypasses the data buffer and leaves the contents of the Buffer unchanged.
+The Main Memory Page Read bypasses both data buffers and leaves the contents of the buffers unchanged.

-5.6 Buffer Read
+5.7 Buffer Read

-The data buffer can be accessed independently from the main memory array, and utilizing the Buffer Read command allows data to be sequentially read directly from the Buffer.
-Two opcodes, D4h or D1h, can be used for the Buffer Read command.
-The use of each opcode depends on the maximum SCK frequency that will be used to read data from the Buffer.
-The D4h opcode can be used at any SCK frequency up to the maximum specified by f{CAR} while the D1h opcode can be used for lower frequency read operations up to the maximum specified by f{CAR} .
+The SRAM data buffers can be accessed independently from the main memory array, and utilizing the Buffer Read command allows data to be sequentially read directly from either one of the buffers.
+Four opcodes, D4h or D1h for Buffer 1 and D6h or D3h for Buffer 2, can be used for the Buffer Read command.
+The use of each opcode depends on the maximum SCK frequency that will be used to read data from the buffers.
+The D4h and D6h opcode can be used at any SCK frequency up to the maximum specified by f{CAR1} while the D1h and D3h opcode can be used for lower frequency read operations up to the maximum specified by f{CAR2} .